GaloisInc/cardano-network-service-assurance/doc/Analyses.md

         blockfetching_total_bytes{host="mysamplehost2"} 30867118
         ...

+    From this, one may easily view or compute the throughput rates of sampler nodes, e.g., using the Prometheus query,

+        rate(blocks_downloaded_total_bytes[5s])

 ## Future Work

-- Generate all documentation automatically.
+- Generate documentation for the analyses automatically.
-- Further improve the the code to allow for "plug and play" analyses: add, remove, link now analysis, etc.
+- Further improve the the code to allow for more of a "plug and play"
+  analysis: e.g., add, remove, link new analysis, etc.; turning on/off, etc.
 - Improve the efficiency in dispatching trace events to analyses.
 - Remove possibility of analyses "accidentally" overlapping in their metrics, datapoints, or InfluxDb database writes.